 We are influenced by so many different things in our life: our family, our culture, our community, our past experiences, and our beliefs.
-We make decisions based on all of these influencers and others.
+We make decisions based on all of these influences and others.
 Our brain handles a huge amount of information and in order to manage all this information, our brain often takes shortcuts.
 For example, when the alarm clock goes off in the morning, a person does not think through every movement that it takes to turn off the alarm clock, they just turn it off and wonder how much longer they can stay in bed.
 Unconscious bias is similar: it occurs when our brain is making these quick judgments without us realizing they occur.

 Whether one believes it or not, we all have unconscious biases and often, the term has negative connotations.
 The idea of ‘having a bias’ is heavily associated with words like prejudice, discrimination, and stereotype, and this makes it seem like a bad thing.
 This comes as no surprise, considering bias is a “tendency or inclination, particularly one that prevents unprejudiced consideration of a question.”

 Before you keep reading, take a moment to view our webinar partnered with HR.com -- on this very topic!

 As HR professionals and diversity practitioners within our respective organizations, it’s not our role to play the “blame game” as it relates to unconscious biases, and we should refrain from the unachievable task of eliminating them.
-We can, however, address those biases so they are not impeding the organization’s goal to create a balanced, diverse, and inclusive workforce.
+We can, however, address the effects of unconscious bias so it isn't impeding the organization’s goal to create a balanced, diverse, and inclusive workforce.
 As with anything in life—a person can only do better when they know better.
 There have been an overwhelming number of studies that have shown the significant impact unconscious biases can have on human capital processes, and potentially lead to forms of institutional discrimination.

 There are many different types of unconscious bias that occur in the workplace outside of race and gender.
 Just a few to also be aware of are: